MicrosoftDocs/customer-voice/fp-docs/copy-survey-environment.md

 ---
-title: "Copy a survey to another environment in Microsoft Forms Pro | MicrosoftDocs"
+title: "Copy a survey to another environment | MicrosoftDocs"
 description: "Instructions for copying a survey to another environment in Microsoft Forms Pro"
 keywords: ""
 author: sbmjais